wesleyyw8/Desafio-Walmart/README.md

 Im using nodejs as a server because it has javascript syntax so it is easier for me.
 Bower.json is for UI libraries and framewroks in the other hand package.json is for nodeJS modules.
 Im using angularJS because it is a powerfull framework and I have a lot of experience with it.
 It wouldnt be necessary to use angularjs to develope this website but it makes things easier if I need to change something in the future!
+Im using less for styling because the hierarchy of elements and Koala to transform it in css.